-The TI-20 repeated an approach "invented" two years ago.
-Just like the lean TI-15 based on a fully loaded TI-30, this rare TI-20 is based on the TI-38.
+This European TI-20 repeated an approach "invented" two years ago.
+Just like the neat TI-15 based on a fully loaded TI-30, this rare TI-20 is based on the TI-38.

-First we should recall the TI-38.
-This odd calculator based on
+First we should remember the TI-38.
+This odd calculator was based on

-the TI-35 and added some conversion functions instead of
+the TI-35 and added some conversion functions for

-And the TI-20 removed just this conversion functions !
-What you get is the simplest member of all the slimline calculators.
+And the TI-20 dropped these conversion functions!
+The result is the least capable member of all the slimline calculator series.

 Simply by comparing the designation of the integrated circuits of the calculators you'll get the first members of the slimline family: